Updated: June 2, 2025

 Requirements for a Successful Property Purchase

-An essential part of the real estate investment Cascais process is applying for a Portuguese NIF number and opening a bank account.
+An essential part of the Cascais real estate investment process is applying for a Portuguese NIF number and opening a bank account.
 These two requirements will also be helpful for any other transactions you need to complete in the country.

 Portuguese tax number